Utility Avoidance

 What is the advanced locator equipment standard?

-The advanced locator is the minimum locating equipment standard required by Scottish Water's Zero Strike Initiative.
-It means all locating equipment used on ZSI sites must meet advanced locator specifications or higher.
-This requirement is covered in the course and built into the practical training.
+The advanced locator is the minimum cat and genny equipment standard required by Scottish Water's Zero Strike Initiative.
+It means all cable avoidance tools and signal generators used on ZSI sites must meet advanced locator specifications or higher.
+This requirement is covered in the training course and built into the practical training on locating underground services.

 How many delegates can attend?

-A maximum of 6 delegates per course.
-The small group size allows for individual practical assessments and meaningful coaching sessions.
+A maximum of 6 delegates per cat and genny training course.
+The small group size allows for individual practical assessments and meaningful coaching sessions where each delegate can develop practical skills and complete their assessments.
 Contact Sygma if you have a larger team.
 Additional course dates can be arranged.

 Can Sygma deliver this course at our premises?

 Yes.
-All ZS Superuser courses are delivered in-house at your premises.
-You need a room for up to 6 delegates and a suitable outdoor area with buried metallic utilities for the practical sessions.
-Sygma can advise on site suitability.
+All ZS Superuser cat and genny training courses are delivered in-house at your premises.
+You need a room for up to 6 delegates and a suitable outdoor site area with buried services and underground utilities for the practical sessions.
+Sygma can advise on site suitability and equipment requirements.

 Why Sygma